Ensembl/plant_tools/bench/repeat_libs/README.md

 Check log.select for the complete report of the resulting nr library.

-## Clustering sequences from TE libraries with CD-HIT
+# Control: clustering sequences from TE libraries with CD-HIT

 In order to put the previous results in context, a similar clustering experiment, including only TEs and no cDNAs, was carried out with [CD-HIT](http://weizhongli-lab.org/cd-hit):